GorginZ/website/content/page/literary/january-2022-readings.md

 -----------------
 notes from Daniel's talk.

-very psychoanalytic.
+very psychoanalytic - the approach will be.

-she converted to anglicanism on her death bed ?
+Rose converted to anglicanism on her death bed.

-the particular - particular s in particular to group and the universal
+"the particular" - particular as in particular to group and the universal

 leszek kolakowski -> 'the left as culture' or something